 One picture is worth a thousand words.
 But a bad one is not worth anything!
 There are many expert opinions when it comes to visuals however the common thread is if they are aligned with your message they remain one of the most effective ways to enhance engagement when giving a presentation.

-For people who have performed research on presentation skills and the science of communication, it is very important to narrate your story.
+For people who have performed research on presentation skills and the science of communication, it is very important to both narrate but embody your story.

-Using storytelling in your presentation is a great way of creating emotional buy-in.
-People learn through association and providing a character, a challenge, a plot and a conclusion that lends itself to your presentation’s purpose will offer clarity for your audience.
+Using professional storytelling in your presentation is a great way of creating emotional buy-in.
+People learn through association and providing a character, a challenge, a plot, conversation and a conclusion that lends itself to your presentation’s purpose will offer clarity for your audience.

-From a story construction point of view, note down major features, the characters, events, and interactions that will help you describe it in a way people can relate to it.
+From a story construction point of view, note down major features, the characters, events, and interactions that will help you describe it in a way people can relate to.